Het Loo Palace: Garden

-The garden as it appears in the engraving was designed by Le Nôtre's nephew, Claude Desgotz.
+The garden as it appears in the engraving was designed by Le Nôtre's nephew, Claude Desgots.
 Throughout his military and diplomatic career, William of Orange was the continental antagonist of Louis XIV, the commander of the forces opposed to those of absolute power and Roman Catholicism.
 André Le Nôtre's main axis at Versailles, continued by the canal, runs up to the horizon.
-Daniel Marot and Desgotz's Het Loo garden does not dominate the landscape as Louis' German imitators do, though in his idealized plan, Desgotz extends the axis.
+Daniel Marot and Desgots's Het Loo garden does not dominate the landscape as Louis's German imitators do, though in his idealized plan, Desgots extends the axis.
 The main garden, with conservative rectangular beds instead of more elaborately shaped ones, is an enclosed space surrounded by raised walks, as a Renaissance garden might be, tucked into the woods for private enjoyment, the garden not of a king but of a stadtholder.
 At its far end a shaded crosswalk of trees disguised the central vista.
 The orange trees set out in wooden boxes and wintered in an orangery, which were a feature of all gardens, did double duty for the House of Orange-Nassau.